praneethtota/Adaptive-Utility-Agent/README.md

 This project addresses that structural absence.
 The goal is **online learning and error non-repetition**: an agent that detects its own errors, adjusts behavior in response, and does not repeat those errors — continuously, between releases, without a new training cycle.

+This work is grounded in multi-attribute utility theory from economics, but extends it by treating utility as a control signal in a feedback system rather than a static objective.
+It also draws on mechanism design (e.g., VCG) for arbitration and incentive alignment across components.

 ---

 ## The Core Mechanism: Utility as a Control Law